ivnsch/SwiftCharts/README.md

 2. Commit changes to a branch in your fork
 3. Push your code and make a pull request

+## Todos:

+There are quite a lot of things that can be done, but here the main prios:

+- Dynamic adding/removing of chart points.
+- Lazy loading.
+- Electrocardiogram.
+- Improve autolayout support.
+- Performance improvements.
+- Allow to set initial content view size that exceeds the chart's boundaries without having to use zoom.
+- Nice api - allow to create chart with as little code as possible and granular, well documented settings.
+The current "low level" api should of course still be possible to use.
+- macOS support.
+- Add documentation.
+- Write a tutorial.
+- Objective-C support?
+I have gotten out of touch with Obj-C and don't even remember what exactly has to be done to add compatibility.
+If it doesn't require any major structural changes, it's also welcome.

+If you want to help with any of these, feel free to open an issue to request for assistance.
+Happy to give an introduction to the internals and explain any parts of the library that may not be clear.
+It would be also possible to e.g. open a Slack channel for real time cooperation.

 ## Created By:

 Ivan Schütz

+## Credits:

+A big thank you to the awesome [grafiti.io](https://grafiti.io/) for having been sponsoring this project in the last months, and of course also to all the [contributors](https://github.com/i-schuetz/SwiftCharts/graphs/contributors)!

 ## License